tothpalistvan/micropython-webserver/example/README.md

 Install:
 --------
 Just copy the html folder to root of your ESP device.
-Dont forget to copy the webserver too.
+Don't forget to copy the webserver too.

 Your py code: